-We have had 9 other steps that a contractor could skip and the homeowner would have no idea their shower remodel may cause problems because those first 9 steps are not visible to the homeowner when the shower is completed.
+We have had about 8 other steps (the first 2 -3 steps don't count in this example) that a contractor could skip and the homeowner would have no idea their shower remodel may cause problems because those first 8 steps are not visible to the homeowner when the shower is completed.

 This is where the remodel of the shower really starts to show!